Naming your app

 Adding apps with different names to BlackBerry World

 By default, when a user downloads and installs your app on a BlackBerry device, the installation process uses the app name that you specified, and the vendor name associated with your vendor account in the vendor portal.
-Users can view the app name and vendor name by viewing the details of the application.

 The BlackBerry vendor portal provides a field to override the JAD file product and vendor names.